Author: Phil, 1Token

 While funds in crypto usually trades on at least 4-5 exchanges on both spot and derivatives, and sizable ones could reach 30 exchanges, on top of banks and custody.
 Some funds involve DeFi activities from Uniswap V3 or Compound on ETH, to 20-30 DEXes on 5-10 blockchains.

-Also, trading in crypto market is 24/7 with real-time continuous settlement, so there can be ambiguity in duplicate or missing records when fetching trade log from exchanges.
+Also, crypto real time trading market is continuously settled in 24/7, so there can be ambiguity in duplicate or missing records when fetching trade log from exchanges.
+Therefore, crypto reconciliation infrastructure plays a significant role in processing tons of data precisely.

 2. Cost basis for trades that are not settled via fiat / USD